theletterf/english-lang/README.md

 And that has made all the difference.
 ```

-English use whitespace and commas to delimit words, relying heavily on punctuation.
+English uses whitespace and commas to delimit words, relying heavily on punctuation.
 Statements can end with a period or, less frequently, with a semicolon.
 Blocks are usually separated by two or more line breaks.
 Correct statements are always written in sentence case.

 ### Operators